The Rhombic Enneacontahedron and relations

 from these particular rhombi, a quality I refer to as being rhombo-static.

-The right hand figure is a rhombo-flexible
+The centre figure is a rhombo-flexible

 triacontahedron.